mhuebert/re-view/re-view/getting-started.md

 ## State

-> What do we mean when we programmers talk about the word 'state'?
-If you're not sure, read our [guide to state](../explainers/state).
+> What do programmers mean by the word 'state'?
+If you're not sure, read [this](../explainers/state).

 ### Local state with the 'state atom'